nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Simulate_Illumina_Reads.md

     `--output` specifies the name of the output files.
 You're calling it my_sim, but you can change it to whatever suits your needs.

+!!!
+Important
+    The simulation step takes ~30 minutes to complete.
+Please do not close the terminal window until the simulation run is complete.
+Closing the terminal before the simulation is complete will interrupt the run and you will have to start over.

  If your run is successful, you will see two ".fastq" files, "my_sim_R1.fastq" and "my_sim_R2.fastq", and an abundance file called "my_sim_abundance.txt".
 The abundance file is more meaningful in the context of simulating metagenomic data.
 It is a tab-delimited file containing the abundance of each genome supplied to the command.
 The 5 M reads generated per simulation are split between the R1 and R2 files.

 ## Looping InSilicoSeq

 If you want to repeat the simulation multiple times, modify the following code block by changing the `n` to an integer corresponding to the number of time you wish to run the simulation.
-Your output files will be named 1_my_sim_R1 and 1_my_sim_R2, 2_my_sim_R1 and 2_my_sim_R2, ..., n_my_sim_R1 and n_my_sim_R2.
+Your output files will be named
+  - 1_my_sim_R1 and 1_my_sim_R2
+  - 2_my_sim_R1 and 2_my_sim_R2
+  - ...
+  - n_my_sim_R1 and n_my_sim_R2.

 === "AWS Instance Code"